-- 1. Explore complex challenges - a.
+- 1. Demonstrate critical thinking through analysis of complex global challenges - a.
 Explain, with examples, the dependence of society on natural systems - b.
-Recognize and explain the interconnection among human infrastructure and natural systems, as exemplified by the foodenergy-water-climate nexus - c.
-Analyze environmental topics from several different perspectives - 2.
+Recognize and explain the interconnection among human infrastructure and natural systems, as exemplified by the foodenergy-water-climate nexus - 2.
+Evaluate how varying perspectives influence global challenges - a.
+Assess environmental topics from different viewpoints, e.g. anthropocentrism vs. biocentrism - 3.
 Analyze multi-dimensional problems - a.
 Identify and evaluate environmental impacts and implications - b.
-Describe impacts that humans have on the environment and the most important activities associated with these impacts, e.g. burning of fossil fuels emits greenhouse gases, run-off from fertilizers causes eutrophication - c.
+Describe impacts that humans have on the environment and the most important activities associated with these impacts, e.g. burning of fossil fuels emits

+- greenhouse gases, run-off from fertilizers causes eutrophication - c.
 Construct a logical argument regarding a topic in environmental sustainability, e.g. the future of bioethanol - d.
 Assess both positive and negative aspects of a proposed solution to an environmental, social, or economic problem - e.
 Evaluate data for consistency with established facts, hypotheses, or methods - f.
 Interpret quantitative relationships in graphs, tables, charts, etc - g.
 List and interpret definitions of sustainability, e.g. the Strong Model of Sustainability or the Daly rules - h.
-Analyze, summarize, and critique different opinions regarding the meaning of environmental sustainability - 3.
+Analyze, summarize, and critique different opinions regarding the meaning of environmental sustainability - 4.
 Extrapolate from one conceptual context to others - a.
 Develop and justify one's own hypotheses, interpretations, or positions. - b.
-Locate and use primary and secondary sources to conduct research

-- 4. Synthesize alternative solutions to multidimensional challenges - a.
+Locate and use primary and secondary sources to conduct research - 5.
+Synthesize alternative solutions to multidimensional challenges - a.
 Assess problem definitions and conclusions in terms of - b.
 Quantitatively evaluate 'green' or 'eco' claims made about products or policies; - c.
 Generate alternative designs for existing products or systems - d.
 Compare the relative merits or deficiencies of product/system (re)designs - e.
-Identify the limitations of one's own hypotheses, interpretations, or positions. - 5.
+Identify the limitations of one's own hypotheses, interpretations, or positions. - 6.
 Effectively communicate complex ideas - a.
 Prepare and deliver an oral presentation, or produce an audio-visual piece to communicate their research project; - b.
 Compose an 'op-ed' piece presenting an argument.